How to Create a School Identification Card?

 2. Customize Card Features

 After you're done with choosing the size and the orientation of the card, you can now insert features to customize it.
-Insert the name and logo of the school, the school's address, email address, and a bar code.
+Insert the name and logo of the school, the school's address, email address, and a bar code and keep the ID Card simple.
 Other IDs, such as private school IDs, have holographic over-laminate, smart card contacts, and other visual security elements to protect the identification card from forgery and tampering.

 3. Select Graphics and a Typeface